RobertKofler/invadego/doc/simple.md

 defense).

 ## host defence - uniparental epigenetic silencing inheritance

+Same as before but we assume that the silencing can be inherited.
+We assume silencing is maternally transmitted as in Drosophila.
+The silencing state can also be lost in individuals not having a single TE insertions.

 ``` bash
 ./invade --seed 5 --genome MB:1,1 --rr 4,4 --u 0.1 --grid-x 50 --grid-y 20 --mate-radius 1 --epi-inherit dros --basepop 9-11,1-2,10 --rep 1 --steps 5 --gen 100 --trigger-defense 40 --file-spatial simple-defence-dros.txt